thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 11:00 on 10 Dec 2025 or as the situation changes.
+This message will be updated by 19:00 on 10 Dec 2025 or as the situation changes.

 - Flood alert: River Leach from Northleach to Mill Lane near Lechlade
 - High river levels may lead to flooding.

-Flooding is possible from the evening of 09 Dec 2025.
+Flooding is possible from the morning of 10 Dec 2025.

 Flooding of low lying land and roads is possible, especially in the Lechlade area.
 The weather is forecast to be predominantly dry with isolated showers.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 11:00 on 10 Dec 2025 or as the situation changes.
+This message will be updated by 19:00 on 10 Dec 2025 or as the situation changes.

 - Flood alert: Tributaries on the Upper River Thames above Cricklade
-- Rising river levels this evening may lead to flooding.
+- High river levels may lead to flooding.

-Flooding is possible from the evening of 09 December 2025 .
+Flooding is possible from the morning of 10 Dec 2025.

 Flooding of low lying land and roads is possible, especially in the Oaksey area.
-Further rainfall is forecast over the next 24 hours.
+The weather is forecast to be predominantly dry with isolated showers.

-We are monitoring rainfall and river levels .
+We are monitoring rainfall and river levels.

-Avoid low lying roads near rivers, which may be flooded .
+Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 11:00AM on 10 December 2025 or as the situation changes.
+This message will be updated by 19:00 on 10 Dec 2025 or as the situation changes.

 - Flood alert: Tributaries in Gloucester
 - High river levels today may lead to flooding.
 Flooding is possible on 10 December 2025.